 Ezra Klein (Vox, early days at the American Prospect) – While at the American Prospect, Ezra did an amazing job trying to persuade people about the benefits of Obamacare.
 Vox, the explainer site that he started, sometimes slips into red meat clickbait.
 But to its credit, Vox has managed to reach a wide audience with mostly explainer content.

 Reading the people on this list with an open mind will broaden your worldview.

 Imagine that alien researchers visited America to learn about our political culture.
 If they wrote a report to send back to their planet, I imagine it would look something like this:

-Earthlings in this nation have split themselves up into two opposing political “parties”.
-Most of the Earthlings who associate with these groups are well-intentioned, but occasionally some members of a party do something bad or say something dumb.
+Americans have split themselves up into two opposing political tribes.
+Most people who associate with these groups are well-intentioned, but occasionally some members of a tribe do something bad or say something dumb.
 Whenever this happens, members of the opposite side feel good about themselves.

 Certain writers and media personalities have learned to exploit this fact for personal gain.
 They have found that they can maximize their TV ratings and social media points by writing news stories that either cherry pick the worst actions of the other side or which interpret the other side’s actions in the least charitable way possible.
-As a result, Earthling news readers have developed increasingly distorted beliefs about their political opponents.
-Craving a pleasant feeling of righteous outrage, Earthlings seek ever more biased media, leading to even more distorted beliefs.
-The two sides do not understand each other.
+As a result, news readers have developed increasingly distorted beliefs about their political opponents.
 The civic culture of the society is broken.